 Tooth sensitivity or damage to the tooth are the most likely culprits of your pain; nonetheless, in some cases, an entirely different condition could be causing the discomfort you are feeling.
 People who have chronic sinus problems often report toothaches as a symptom.
 If this is the case, you probably feel a dull ache in your teeth and gums rather than a localized pain that you can pinpoint easily.
 People who grind their teeth, a condition called bruxism, might also experience pain in the teeth.
 Again, it will more likely be a general ache rather than a sharp pain.
 Both conditions can be treated by a doctor or dentist, so make a call if the ache continues or if you cannot figure out what is causing it.

 If you experience sharp or severe pain in your mouth, it could be a dental emergency and should not be ignored.
-Call your dentist right away and describe the pain so he can determine whether you need to be seen immediately or can wait.
+Call your dentist right away and describe the pain so he/she can determine whether you need to be seen immediately or can wait.
 In the meantime, over-the-counter pain medications will relieve the pain to some degree until something is done to treat the problem.